artgon/artgon.github.com/_posts/2014-09-05-scala-case-for-correctness.md

 that the code inside an actor will only ever be run by one thread makes the code incredibly easy to reason about.

-Here's a simple threaded counter example in Scala
+Here's a simple threaded counter example in Scala:

 {% highlight scala %}
 class SimpleCounter extends Actor {